aleph1888/integralCES_consumer/README.md

 Procedure
 --------------
-1) [Wrap API entrypoint](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/myAPI.inc) with your own singleton class and configure it; you will need to [get in contact](integralces.net) to receive credentials.
+1) [Wrap API entrypoint](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/myAPI.inc) with your own singleton class and configure it; you will need to get in contact (www.integralces.net) to receive credentials.

-2) Get the singleton and check for valid Client (representing your website) connection.
+2) Get the singleton...
 <pre>
  $api = myAPI::get_instance();
 </pre>

-Check for a valid connection before start making querys:
+...and check for a valid *Client* (representing your website) connection before start making querys:
 <pre>
  $myContextName = $api->check_client_connection();
 </pre>